 Panthers zito

-Carter Verhaeghe is congratulated by Ryan Lomberg and Aleksi Heponiemi as Alex Wennberg checks out the replay during a game against the Tampa Bay Lightning on May 10, 2021, in Sunrise.
+Florida Panthers center Carter Verhaeghe (23) is congratulated by left wing Ryan Lomberg (94) and center Aleksi Heponiemi (20) after scoring a goal during the third period of an NHL hockey game against the Tampa Bay Lightning, Monday, May 10, 2021, in Sunrise, Fla.
+The Panthers won 4-0.
 (AP Photo/Lynne Sladky)

 SUNRISE — Florida Panthers general manager Bill Zito had only been on the job a little over a month when the free agency period opened up.